DradiciLeon/3D-Printed-Ornithopter/README.md

-This is a work in progres prototipe of a flying bird almost fully 3D printed.
-At the moment it uses one brushless motor, an 20 A ESC, a 11.1 V Li-Po battery and a speed controller.
-Future goals: -adding a second motor because the wings are not moving at the same rate
-              -modifying the wings to be more resistant -smoothing out the movement
-              -try to get to the point where it produces thrust

-Code is not required for this version
+Flying Bird Prototype

+Work in Progress

+This repository contains the prototype of a nearly fully 3D-printed flying bird.
+The project aims to create a functional flapping-wing mechanism that can eventually generate thrust.

+Current Setup

+Motor: 1x Brushless motor

+ESC: 20A Electronic Speed Controller

+Battery: 11.1V Li-Po

+Control: Speed controller

+Future Goals

+Add a second motor to ensure synchronized wing movement

+Strengthen the wings for better durability

+Improve movement smoothness

+Achieve thrust production

+At this stage, the project does not include code, as the primary focus is on the mechanical and structural aspects.